JosePedroDias/G/README.md

 // arc must have at least subject (either id or object), predicate (string) and object (either id or object)
 // creates an arc from subject to object via predicate, returning it's id and updating fields in the give object
 // assuming updates haven't changed either s, p or o!
+// the property ._i isn't supposed to be changed
+// the property ._t is there just to help you interpret the object, won't be persisted
+// the properties ._ct and ._mt are auto-populated with timestamps

 g.gA(
     {String}    k,